Justin Cobb: MSk laboratory

 Cobb is credited for developing the MSk laboratory at Imperial's Charing Cross campus, later based in the Sir Michael Uren Hub.
 Sir Michael Uren pledged £40m towards a building designed as a hub for scientists, engineers, clinicians and patients.
 It was opened in December 2020 with Cobb and Alison McGregor as the MSk Lab's directors.

 Honours

-Cobb was appointed Commander of the Royal Victorian Order (CVO) in the 2023 New Year Honours for his services as orthopaedic surgeon to the Queen.
+Cobb was appointed Commander of the Royal Victorian Order (CVO) in the 2023 New Year Honours for his services as orthopaedic surgeon to the King.

 Personal and family

 In 1985, he married Iona, a general practitioner, and they have four children.